 I’ve noticed the kids are always upbeat whenever we’re all out for a meal together.
 I think it’s one of those activities that just feels so normal and gives them that sense of being a part of a family unit that they’ve been missing.
 I’m not their father, they have one of those, but I am a pretty standard model male with some serious parenting tendencies.
 I think they all appreciate that.

 People often bring new partners into their children’s lives that have had no experience of parenting.
 Sometimes that works out, but often it just doesn’t.
 Both Jersey girl and I were very aware of how important it was to both of us that the other was a parent too.

-We looked over to see a look of utter terror on the child’s face and the ruin of the dropped Ipad on the ground.
-The child wasn’t thinking, “oh no my beloved Ipad”, they were thinking, “oh no I’m gonna get tarred”.
+We looked over to see a look of utter terror on the child’s face and the ruin of the dropped ipad on the ground.
+She wasn’t thinking, “oh no my beloved Ipad”, she was thinking, “oh no I’m gonna get it.”

-An agreement was later worked out with the child that, they could earn back their Ipad with simple chores.
+An agreement was later worked out with the child that she could earn back her ipad with simple chores.
 If the kid could raise a portion of the money, the rest would be covered by mom.
-The child is, needless to say, now back in possession of an Ipad and a lesson has hopefully been learned.
+The child is, needless to say, now back in possession of an ipad and a lesson has hopefully been learned.